netdata/go.d.plugin/modules/unbound/README.md

 # unbound

+[`Unbound`](https://nlnetlabs.nl/projects/unbound/about/) is a validating, recursive, and caching DNS resolver product from NLnet Labs.

-This module monitors one or more [`Unbound`](https://nlnetlabs.nl/projects/unbound/about/) servers, depending on your configuration.
+This module monitors one or more `Unbound` servers, depending on your configuration.

 ## Requirements